 You'll want to consider your own values when creating a brand voice.
 Those values can become key characteristics of your voice.

-2. Research your audience and use your buyer persona as inspiration for brand voice.
+2. Use your buyer persona as inspiration for your brand voice.

-Additionally, audience research can help you determine other types of content that perform best with your audience, which is undeniably helpful when creating a strong voice.
-For instance, perhaps you survey your audience or use an analytics tool like Google Analytics to determine other sites your readers frequent.
+Audience research can help you determine other types of content that perform best with your audience, which is undeniably helpful when creating a strong voice.
+For instance, perhaps you could survey your audience or use an analytics tool like Google Analytics to determine other sites your readers frequent.

-If you've already been publishing content for a few months or even years, then take a look at your top-performing pieces and write down key characteristics of the voice used in those pieces.
+If you've already been publishing content for a few months or even years, then take a look at your top-performing pieces and write down key characteristics of the voice used in your writing.

 Is your top-performing piece more poetic?
 Does it include trends and pop-culture references?
 Does it dive deep into a topic and include original research to back up its claims?